 Unlike the WiFi access points in public areas like coffee shops or airports, our home and work WiFi networks are protected by a password.
 To connect to these networks, you have to provide the required password.
 If you can’t provide the password, you cannot connect to the network.
-The same is applicable to WiFi hotspot created using your Android device.
+The same is applicable to the WiFi hotspot created using your Android device.
 As good as the WiFi password protection is, it can be a bit tedious when you want to WiFi access with your family or friends, especially if the password is long and complicated.
 In fact, how many times have you heard someone say “what’s your WiFi password?”

 Consider using WPS